karlvr/consistent.js/README.md

 #### Repeating blocks

-* `data-ct-rep` repeats this element, and all of its children, for each item in the array in the named property in the scope.
+* `data-ct-repeat` repeats this element, and all of its children, for each item in the array in the named property in the scope.
-* `data-ct-rep-container-id` the id of a DOM element that contains DOM nodes to be repeated in place of this element.
+* `data-ct-repeat-container-id` the id of a DOM element that contains DOM nodes to be repeated in place of this element.

 ### Scope functions